department-of-veterans-affairs/va.gov-team/products/ask-va/design/Fields, options and labels/How prefill works.md

 ## Additional prefill within the form

 There's additional prefill that happens within the form when it's available.
-This includes prefilling:
+This are the additional fields that we prefill:

 |Page|Field|Prefill source|
 |:--|:--|:--|